openUC2/UC2-Workshop/UC2_03_UC2_REST.md

 Here you learn how to get the UC2-REST firmware running on the ESP32 in order to work with the ImSwitch Software.

+## Presentation

+The slides for the theoretical introduction can be found in the [Presentation](./PRESENTATION)-folder.

 ## Install necessary software for UC2 rest (flash and interact)

 Here you learn how to install the necessary software (Arduino IDE, drivers, ESP-IDF, ARduino libraries) that are necessary for the system to be working.